RLE: Where the Future Begins

 The Associate Directors of RLE are Marc A. Baldo, Associate Professor of Electrical Engineering and Director, Center for Excitonics, and Wolfgang Ketterle, John D. MacArthur Professor of Physics and Director, Center for Ultracold Atoms.

-The Assistant Directors of RLE are David W. Foss (Information Technology Services), Mary Markel Murphy (Administration and Human Resources), and Justin M. Wade (Finance and Sponsor Relations.)
+The Assistant Directors of RLE are David W. Foss (Information Technology Services) and Mary Markel Murphy (Administration and Human Resources.)

 Location and Facilities